As-Sahab

-As-Sahab Media (Arabic: السحاب, "The Cloud") is the official media wing of Al-Qaeda's core leadership based in Pakistan and Afghanistan.
+As-Sahab Media (Arabic: السحاب, "The Clouds") is the official media wing of Al-Qaeda's core leadership based in Pakistan and Afghanistan, as well as al-Qaeda in the Indian Subcontinent.
 It produces media featuring original sermons and speeches by senior Al-Qaeda commanders as well as footage of international operations carried out by Al-Qaeda.
 In addition to being released in Arabic, some published videos come with English subtitles.

 As-Sahab produces "documentary-quality" videos and its first production under the name is believed to have been in 2001 with the involvement of Adam Yahiye Gadahn.

-Regional subchannels

-As-Sahab's subchannels are divided into their respective geographical regions and prominent Al-Qaeda groups of the regions, these channels feature region specific footage and feature speeches from their own individual leaders.